The past, present, and future of Wrexham University

 What we’re doing now

-Our dedication to inclusion has also been consistently recognised, as we have remained number one for Social Inclusion in England and Wales for five years running (Times a Sunday Times, 2023).
+Our dedication to inclusion has also been consistently recognised, as we have remained number one for Social Inclusion in England and Wales for seven years running (The Times and The Sunday Times Good University Guide, 2025)

-We are a close-knit community on our campus and we make sure to harbour this community spirit within the local area of Wrexham through our support of local endeavours.
+We are a close-knit community on our campuses and harbour this community spirit within the local area of Wrexham through our support of local endeavours.
 The Science Discovery Centre in Wrexham city centre, Xplore, used to have a home at our university campus.
-The centre changed from Techniquest to Xplore and we currently support the centre to provide eye-opening, interactive scientific experiences to the community.
+The centre changed from Techniquest to Xplore, and we currently support the centre to provide eye-opening, interactive scientific experiences to the community.
 We also have connections to supporting and promoting Ty Pawb, Wrexham’s multi-award winning, cultural community hub, which brings together arts and markets to celebrate Wrexham’s cultural identity.
 Theatr Clwyd currently leases the William Aston Hall on our Wrexham campus in a partnership to protect this vital arts venue as a community asset.
 This partnership ensures that the people of Wrexham and North Wales have access to the best in Welsh, UK and international entertainment.

 Looking to the future